bborealis/library/README.md

 * Librarian route and template with list of books.
 * Book route with add copy and checkout copy functions.
 * Add delete and update for book
+* Add author to book.html.twig
+* Add librarian search function

 ## To Do:
-* Add add author to book.html.twig
-* Add librarian search function
 * Allow patrons to checkout books
 * Setup patron checkout history
 * Librarian list of overdue books